Online gambling regulation

 Update May 2009: the AGCC is worthless - see my

-Alderney Gambling Control Commission article.
+Alderney Gambling Control Commission article.)

 The AGCC was appointed by the

-government of Alderney in 2000 to oversee gambling operations within its
+government of Alderney in 2000 to oversee gambling operations within

-The commission is non-political and therefore not a governmental department, but it works in association with the government
+The commission is non-political and therefore not a governmental department, but it works in association with the government and regulates gambling on

-and regulates gambling on behalf of the state.
+behalf of the state.

 The operations within their jurisdiction can be viewed on the

-full egambling licenees
+full egambling licenees page.

-If you have a complaint with an Alderney licensee, the various stages of the procedure are outlined on the
+If you have a complaint with an Alderney licensee, the

 complaints' procedure page.
 The

-2006 Alderney egambling regulations document contains all the
+2006 Alderney egambling regulations document contains all the relevant regulations, and

-relevant regulations, and possibly the most important one, 334 (3), states as follows:
+possibly the most important one, 334 (3), states as follows:

 ...which is a convoluted way of saying "the casino must pay the player".

-The commission, although outlining the complaint procedure in detail, appears to have neglected to say exactly who should be
+The commission, although outlining the complaint procedure in

-contacted in the event of a dispute; the
+detail, appears to have neglected to say exactly who should be contacted in the event of a dispute; the

-Alderney contact page, however, lists an email address and
+Alderney contact page, however, lists an email address and phone number.

 (